petermeissner/wikipediatrend/README.md

 ## Being friendly

 One of the most important features of the package is its `friendly` option.
-On the one hand it saves us time when making subsequent requests of the same page because less pages have to be loeaded.
-On the other hand it serves to minimize workload on behalf of the `stats.grok.se`-server that kindly provides the information we are using.
+On the one hand, it saves us time when making subsequent requests of the same page because less pages have to be loaded.
+On the other hand, it serves to minimize workload on behalf of the `stats.grok.se`-server that kindly provides the information we are using.

 The option can be set to different values: